Leaving Certificate (Ireland): 2020

 Owing to the COVID-19 pandemic, then Minister for Education and Skills, Joe McHugh, announced on 10 April 2020 that the exams would be postponed and begin on 29 July to early August.
 This announcement faced backlash as a poll found 71% of parents were against the solution and wanted an alternative.
+A campaign was set up with the aim of replacing the Leaving Cert with predicted grades, with a petition on CancelTheLC.com receiving 20,000 signatures.
 Political pressure also occurred as the Fianna Fáil and Sinn Féin parties were critical of the solution and urged the Leaving Certificate exams to be cancelled.

 On 8 May 2020, it was announced that the exams would not go ahead in the summer based on medical evidence stating that it would not be safe to do so.
 All students were to be offered the option to accept calculated grades instead of sitting postponed exams that would go on at a later date when it would be safe to run exams.
 This faced controversy: in particular, a step involving "school profiling" became a topic of debate in government.
 Concerns about parental efforts to influence grades given by teachers, or fears that they would sue teachers for giving bad grades, were also raised.
 Teachers were also expected to announce any conflict of interest they may have in grading their students.

 On 21 May 2020, the Association of Secondary Teachers, Ireland instructed its members to not follow the new calculated guidelines unless they were given greater legal protection, but this issue was resolved the following day.